 Janie: It sure did.
 I had movement headaches in late 2014 before I ever knew about my rising copper i.e. if I bent down to pick up something, there it was.
 Right before I started to detox the first time in April 2015, and when my copper had to be sky high, I noticed I had ruminating fearful negative thoughts.
-My brain must have been loaded with copper by then.
+My brain must have been loaded with copper by then, as copper is a known neurotoxin.
 The second time around in 2016, and as I was entering the third month of detoxing, I noticed depression was creeping in, irritability, impatience.
 I can imagine that the latter is related to the copper moving around to be released.

 Elaine: Copper dumping gave me headaches.
 Sometimes I felt irritable when there seemed to be no cause for it.
 I tend to be a happy-go-lucky type, so this irritability was a surprise to me (and my poor husband!).
 The headaches came nightly for me while detoxing, like clockwork at 6:30 pm.
 I chose not to take Ibuprofen due to more strain on my liver and harm to my gut which already has issues, so drank extra water which helped to make it bearable.
 The irritability came and went–it wasn’t constant.
 I recognized it coming as a sense of anger in the pit of my belly.
 I would go and read, be unsociable, warn my husband and wait for it to pass!

 WERE YOU ABLE TO KEEP YOUR COPPER LEVELS DOWN AFTER YOU FINISHED DETOXING?